lunayuehuang/Mse544-CustomVision/README.md

 #### Create Python scripts for image uploading

-1. Create a Jupyter notebook in the same folder as this tutorial, and name it ```image_upload.ipynb```.
-2. Import all necessary packages and helper functions/classes.
+1. Import all necessary packages and helper functions/classes.
     ```python
     import os
     from util import labeledImage
     from azureapi import AzureCVObjectDetectionAPI
     from sklearn.model_selection import train_test_split
     ```
-3. Using the helper class ```labeledImage``` to store all the image labels.
+2. Using the helper class ```labeledImage``` to store all the image labels.

     ```python
     molecules_dir = './molecules/'